JR137/JR137/README.md

-# Hello World, I'am Jhosua
+# Hello World, I'am Jhosua Callejas

 I am a student of the Double Degree in Applied Mathematical Engineering for Data Analysis (Data Science) and Computer Engineering.
 Since I was a child, I’ve been deeply curious about understanding how things work, which led me to develop a strong passion for mathematics and computer science.